configcat/docs/website/docs/targeting/targeting-overview.md

 ### User Object

 A *user object* is a collection of *user attributes* that describe the properties of a user.
-These attributes can be referenced in conditions of targeting rules.
-This is what makes possible to define rules for targeting specific users.
-More about user object [here].
+Using these attributes in the conditions of the targeting rules, you can target specific users.
+More about the user object [here].

 ## Examples